Universiteit Leiden

 Academic career

-Subsequently, she became post-doc at the Department of Human Genetics of the LUMC and in 1999 she became group leader of the Developmental Genetics research group, first as assistant professor, in 2000 as associate professor and since 2014 as a full professor.
-Her inaugural lecture was spoken on April 17 2015 and was titled 'The context matters'.
+She subsequently became postdoctoral researcher at the Department of Human Genetics of the LUMC.
+In 1999 she became group leader, first as assistant professor, in 2000 as associate professor and since 2014 as a full professor.
+Her inaugural lecture was spoken on April 17, 2015, and was titled "The context matters".

 She is also chair of the Study programme committee for Biomedical Sciences and Member of the MD/PhD-MSc/PhD-committee of the LUMC.